-Basis of Special Purpose Presentation - These special purpose financial statements have been prepared for the specific purpose of reflecting the sources and applications of contributions received from contributors and net generally accepted in the United States of America (U.S. GAAP) or International Financial Reporting Standards
+Basis of Special Purpose Presentation - These special purpose financial statements have been prepared for the specific purpose of reflecting the sources and applications of contributions received from contributors are not intended to be a presentation in conformity with U.S. generally accepted accounting principles (U.S. GAAP) or